Read more about InAlienable.Support Quixote Center’s InAlienable program!

 Deferred Action for Childhood Arrivals (DACA) is a program that allows young people who were brought into the country in unauthorized ways as children, to stay in the United States provided they remain employed and/or attend school and do not commit crimes.
 DACA exists as the result of an Executive Order issued by the Obama Administration.
 Trump has sought to revoke it - but has thus far been blocked the courts.
 DACA exists because Congress did not pass the Dream Act - which would have made these protections permanent - despite broad (at the time) bi-partisan support.
 The House of Representatives has passed a new Dream Act which, among other things offers a path to citizenship for DACA recipients, or “Dreamers.”
 The initiative made good election season headlines earlier this year, but is considered DOA in the Senate absent amendments to authorize digging a 2,000-mile spike-filled flaming moat beneath a 30-foot-high wall topped with lasers along the U.S./Mexico border, or something.

 If long-term or permanent relief for DACA recipients is not on the horizon, its renewal is before the courts, and there is much at stake.
 In that context, a new report from Tom K. Wong at the U.S. Immigration Policy Center at UC San Diego offers both good news (the program works!!) and a clear idea of what ending DACA would mean for hundreds of thousands of young people in this country.
-From a at the Center for American Progress:
+From a summary of findings at the Center for American Progress:

 Moreover, for the first time, the survey provides data about the widespread harms that DACA recipients could endure if they lost their status and faced potential deportation.
 A full 93 percent of respondents reported concerns about either their or their family’s physical safety; ability to access health care or education; food security; or risk of homelessness if they were deported to their respective countries of birth.
-With the Supreme Court oral arguments on the legality of DACA’s termination on November 12, this data makes clear that the stakes could not be higher.
+With the Supreme Court set to hear oral arguments on the legality of DACA’s termination on November 12, this data makes clear that the stakes could not be higher.

 Work authorization has been critical in helping DACA recipients participate more fully in the labor force.
 The data shows that 89 percent of respondents are currently employed.
 Among respondents ages 25 and older, the employment rate jumps to 91 percent.